cdbdev/debian/README.md

 ## Post-installation
 Do not boot into the Graphical environment just yet!
-First, follow the next steps and reboot afterwards.
+First switch to a non-graphical tty and follow the next steps and reboot afterwards.

 Before continuing, make sure to update the system first:
 ```
 # apt update && apt upgrade